lightspeedwp/lsx-customizer/README.txt

 Contact the [LightSpeed](https://lsdev.biz/) for assistance via the [LSX support form](https://www.lsdev.biz/lsx/support/).

-If you are experiencing issues with the LSX Customizer Plugin & have experience with Github, please log any bug issues you are having on the [LSX Customizer Github Issues](https://github.com/lightspeeddevelopment/lsx-customizer/issues/) page.
+If you are experiencing issues with the LSX  plugin, please log any bug issues you are having on the [LSX Customiser Issues](https://github.com/lightspeeddevelopment/lsx-customiser/issues) page.

-You can also send an email to our Support Team at [support@lsdev.biz](mailto:support@lsdev.biz) if you have a request for the LightSpeed Development team.

-= Installation =
+= Contributing =

+Extensible, adaptable, and open source — LSX Customiser is created with theme and plugin developers in mind.
+If you’re interested to jump in the project, there are opportunities for developers at all levels to get involved.

+If you're a developer who's spotted a bug issue and have a fix, or simply have the functionality you think would extend our core theme, we are always happy to accept your contribution!
+Visit the [LSX Customiser on Github](https://github.com/lightspeeddevelopment/lsx-customiser/) and submit a Pull Request with your updates.

+== Installation ==

 You can also download and install the extension directly from the backend of your website